hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### IsUnlimited
-Checks if an account has an unlimited supplier allowance for a stable coin or not.
+Checks if an account has an unlimited supplier allowance for a stablecoin or not.

 **Spec:**